 • Children are encouraged to reflect on their own performance and that of others using self and peer assessment.
 This is modelled by the teacher/coach using correct vocabulary.

 • Children make connections with previous learning e.g. the principles of attacking and defending in tag rugby are linked with other invasion games.
 This is referred to by the coach/teacher at the beginning of a new sequence of learning.

-• Knowledge harvests are carried out at the beginning of a unit and added to throughout the unit as children acquire new skills, tactics etc. This learning is recapped at the beginning of future lessons.
+• Knowledge is assessed at the beginning of a unit and added to throughout the unit as children acquire new skills, tactics etc. This learning is recapped at the beginning of future lessons.